Frank Whittle is chiefly remembered for inventing the jet engine in Great Britain

 Earlsdon School, Coventry.
 Milverton School, Leamington Spa.
 Leamington College for Boys, Leamington Spa.
 Royal Air Force College, Cranwell, Lincolnshire.
 Peterhouse College, Cambridge University.

-Chronology/Biography of Sir Frank Whittle:
+Timeline/Biography of Sir Frank Whittle:

 1916: The Whittle family move to Leamington Spa in Warwickshire where his father, an engineer purchased the Leamington Valve and Piston Ring Company.